dougwithseismic/flexoffers/README.md

 flexoffers.init('YOUR_API_KEY')
 ```

-Here are examples of how to use each function in the FlexOffers API:
+TODO: Here are examples of how to use each function in the FlexOffers API:

 ### `getDomains()`